DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Schedule Analysis

-- The Blue Demons' signature win of the season came in a 68-64 victory on December 5 over the Green Bay Phoenix, who rank inside the top 50 (No. 28) in our computer rankings.
+- The Blue Demons picked up their best win of the season on December 5, when they grabbed a 68-64 victory over the Green Bay Phoenix, who rank inside the top 50 (No. 28), according to our computer rankings.

 Get tickets for any college basketball game this season at Ticketmaster!